TOAST-DOCS/Gamebase/en/unreal-authentication.md

 #### 2-1.
 When Mapping is Successful

-* 축하합니다! 현재 계정과 연동중인 IdP 계정이 추가되었습니다.
-Congratulations!
+* Congratulations!
 Just added an IdP account now mapped with the current account.
-* 매핑에 성공해도 '현재 로그인 중인 IdP'가 바뀌지는 않습니다. <br>즉, Google 계정으로 로그인한 후, Facebook 계정 매핑 시도가 성공했다고 해서 '현재 로그인 중인 IdP'가 Google에서 Facebook으로 변경되지는 않습니다.
-Google 상태로 유지됩니다.
-Even with a successful mapping, 'Currently logged IdP' does not change. <br> For instance, if you've been logged with Google account, and if an attempt of mapping with Facebook has been successful, the 'Currently logged IdP' does not change from Google to Facebook.
+* Even with a successful mapping, 'Currently logged IdP' does not change. <br> For instance, if you've been logged with Google account, and even if an attempt of mapping with Facebook has been successful, the 'Currently logged IdP' does not change from Google to Facebook.
-* 매핑은 단순히 IdP 연동만 추가해 줍니다.
-Mapping simply adds IdP integration.
+* Mapping simply adds IdP integration.

-#### 2-2. 매핑이 실패한 경우 When Mapping Fails
+#### 2-2.
+When Mapping Fails

-* 네트워크 오류 Network Error
+* Network Error
-    * 오류 코드가 **SOCKET_ERROR(110)** 또는 **SOCKET_RESPONSE_TIMEOUT(101)**인 경우, 일시적인 네트워크 문제로 인증이 실패한 것이므로 **AddMapping API**을 다시 호출하거나, 잠시 대기했다가 재시도 합니다.
+    * When the error code is **SOCKET_ERROR(110)** or **SOCKET_RESPONSE_TIMEOUT(101)**, authentication has failed due to temporary network issue, so call **AddMapping API** again or try again in a moment.
-* 이미 다른 계정에 연동 중일 때 발생하는 오류
+* Error from Mapping to Another Account
-    * 오류 코드가 **AUTH_ADD_MAPPING_ALREADY_MAPPED_TO_OTHER_MEMBER(3302)**인 경우, 매핑하려는 IdP의 계정이 이미 다른 계정에 연동 중이라는 뜻입니다. 이미 연동된 계정을 해제하려면 해당 계정으로 로그인하여 **Withdraw API**를 호출하여 탈퇴하거나 **RemoveMapping API**를 호출하여 연동을 해제한 후 다시 매핑을 시도하세요.
+    * When the error code is **AUTH_ADD_MAPPING_ALREADY_MAPPED_TO_OTHER_MEMBER(3302)**, the IdP account about to map is already mapped to another account.
+To disintegrate such account, login to the account and call **Withdraw API** to withdraw, or call **RemoveMapping API** to cancel mapping and try a new mapping again.
-* 이미 동일한 IdP 계정에 연동돼 발생하는 오류
+* Error from Mapping to Same IdP Account
-	* 에러 코드가 **AUTH_ADD_MAPPING_ALREADY_HAS_SAME_IDP(3303)** 인 경우, 매핑하려는 IdP와 같은 종류의 계정이 이미 연동중이라는 뜻입니다.
+	* When the error code is **AUTH_ADD_MAPPING_ALREADY_HAS_SAME_IDP(3303)**, it means the same type of account with an IdP about to map is already mapped.
-	* Gamebase 매핑은 한 IdP당 하나의 계정만 연동 가능합니다. 예를 들어 PAYCO 계정에 이미 연동 중이라면 더 이상 PAYCO 계정을 추가할 수 없습니다.
+	* Gamebase mapping allows mapping of only one account from each IdP.
+For example, if an account is already mapped to a PAYCO account, no further PAYCO account can be added.
-	* 동일 IdP의 다른 계정을 연동하기 위해서는 **RemoveMapping API**을 호출해 연동을 해제한 후 다시 매핑을 시도하세요.
+	* To map to another account of same IdP, call **RemoveMapping API** to cancel mapping and try a new mapping again.
-* 그 외의 오류 Other Errors
+* Other Errors
-    * 매핑 시도가 실패했습니다.
-Attempt of mapping has failed.
+    * An attempt to map has failed.

 ### Add Mapping

-특정 IdP에 로그인 된 상태에서 다른 IdP로 Mapping을 시도합니다.
-Mapping is attempted with another IdP while it is logged in to an IdP.
+Attempt to map with another IdP while it is logged in to a specific IdP.
-Mapping을 하려는 IdP의 계정이 이미 다른 계정에 연동이 되어있다면 **AUTH_ADD_MAPPING_ALREADY_MAPPED_TO_OTHER_MEMBER(3302)** 오류를 반환합니다.<br/>
+If an account of IdP about to mapp is already mapped to another account, return the error of **AUTH_ADD_MAPPING_ALREADY_MAPPED_TO_OTHER_MEMBER(3302)**.<br/>

-Mapping이 성공 하더라도 '현재 로그인 중인 IdP'가 바뀌지는 않습니다. 즉, Google 계정으로 로그인 한 후, Facebook 계정 Mapping 시도가 성공했다고 해서 '현재 로그인 중인 IdP'가 Google에서 Facebook으로 변경되지는 않습니다.
-Google 상태로 유지됩니다.
+Even with a successful mapping, 'Currently logged IdP' does not change.
+For instance, if you've been logged with Google account, and even if an attempt of mapping with Facebook has been successful, the 'Currently logged IdP' does not change from Google to Facebook.
-Mapping은 단순히 IdP 연동만 추가 해줍니다.
+Mapping simply adds IdP integration.

 **API**